LitiumAB/Education/Developer Education/Tasks/Test project/README.md

 ## Setup

-The test framework is available as a Litium lab.
-Additional information [can be found on litium docs](https://docs.litium.com/partner/litium-labs/test-framework-for-litium-accelerator) (requires login with partner permissions).
+The test framework is available as a [Litium lab on docs](https://docs.litium.com/partner/litium-labs/test-framework-for-litium-accelerator) (requires login with partner permissions).

-If you did your installation without the `-test`-attribute start with the steps described in section [Adding the test project to an existing installation](#adding-the-test-project-to-an-existing-installation) below.
+If you installed your Litium Accelerator without the `-test`-attribute then start with the steps described in section [Adding the test project to an existing installation](#adding-the-test-project-to-an-existing-installation) below.

 1. Copy the database connectionstring from `appsettings.json` of the Mvc-project to `appsettings.json` in the test project

-1. The Shared folder setting is required, in appsettings.json of the Test-project, adjust Litium.Folder to:
+1. The Shared folder setting is required, in `appsettings.json` of the Test-project, adjust _Litium.Folder_ to:

     ```JSON
+    // Files will be available on disk in folder: \Test\Litium.Accelerator.Test\bin\Debug
     "Folder": {
-        "Local": null,
+        "Local": "../files/local",
-        "Shared": "../files"
+        "Shared": "../files/shared"
     }
     ```

 1. Open the _Test Explorer_ window in _Visual Studio_ and click _Run all tests_

-## Test the author service decorator
+## Test the AuthorServiceRatingsDecorator

 1. Add the class `AuthorServiceRatingsDecoratorTests` to the test project